 It’s a good idea to leave the Onewheel charging overnight, to allow the battery pack to thoroughly balance the individual cells if they are slightly off-balanced.

-Don’t leave your battery charging for a longer period of time if you are not performing battery balancing.
+Don’t leave your battery charging for a longer period if you are not performing battery balancing.
 The battery management system will trickle charge the battery and put additional unnecessary stress on the cells.

 How to balance cells Onewheel GT battery

-To balance the cells on a Onewheel GT battery you will need to turn off the 90% charging feature.
-The cells only start to balance only when the board is charged to 100%.
+To balance the cells on an Onewheel GT battery you will need to turn off the 90% charging feature.
+The cells only start to balance when the board is charged to 100%.
 It’s recommended to every so often turn off the limiter and let the BMS balance the cells.
 The rest of the time you can set it to 90% charge to extend battery life as long as you don’t need the full charge for your ride.

 Conclusion